-Princecraft's aluminium boat hulls are made of high quality 5052-H36 Marine Aluminium recommended for salt-water use by the Aluminium Association.
+Princecraft's aluminium boat hulls are made of high quality 5052-H36 marine aluminium recommended for salt-water use by the Aluminum Association.
 However, care must be taken in both salt water and fresh water to avoid creating electrolytic action.
-Do not place brass, bronze, or copper fittings in direct contact with the aluminium.
+Do not place brass, bronze, or copper fittings in direct contact with the aluminum.
 A thorough fresh water bath after every use is recommended by Princecraft and will prolong the life of your boat.